 In 2019 the NSW Government committed $750 million for construction of the new Sydney Fish Market.

-Construction of the new Sydney Fish Market will be complete in late 2024.
+Construction of the new Sydney Fish Market will be complete in 2025.

 For more information, read Project management and planning documents.